-Head to Santa Land for age-suitable rides, plus the free Santa’s Grotto.
+I’d recommend taking the little ones to Santa Land next for age-suitable rides, plus the free Santa’s Grotto.

-The Magical Ice Kingdom has an ‘Enchanted Forest’ theme for this season.
-Expect a magical world complete with woodland animals and mythical creatures, created from more than 500 tonnes of ice and snow.
-At -10C, it’s obviously cold inside but with your coat, hat and gloves on this is always worth seeing.
-There’s usually a small ice slide inside too (although there’s a 45m long Ice Slide in Santa Land this year so that might be more exciting).
+The Magical Ice Kingdom has a ‘Secret Forest’ theme for this season with woodland animals and mythical creatures created from more than 500 tonnes of ice and snow.
+At -10C, it’s obviously cold inside but with your coat, hat and gloves on you’ll cope.
+There’s a small ice slide inside too (although there’s a 45m long Ice Slide in Santa Land this year so that might be more exciting).

 Zippos Christmas Circus is back with a new fun festive show in the MegaDome.
 Expect jaw-dropping skills, comedy, acrobats and aerial acts plus the family favourite larger-than-life dancing Snow Bears (that were on Britain’s Got Talent).
 This year, the international cast is joined by Paulo Dos Santos; at just 3ft tall he’s talent is huge so he’ll wow audiences with his acrobatics, dancing and comic skills.
 The MegaDome is heated and the 50-minute show is on multiple times a day.

-Do you know, in all my years going to Hyde Park Winter Wonderland, I’ve never seen an ice show so maybe this year I should change that as this sounds great.
-Audiences of all ages are invited to take a journey to Neverland with the new showing of Peter Pan On Ice, as the childhood hero returns to his spiritual home at The Royal Parks.
+In all my years going to Hyde Park Winter Wonderland, I’d never seen an ice show so I made a special effort to see Peter Pan On Ice.
+Audiences of all ages are invited to take a journey to Neverland as the childhood hero returns to his spiritual home at The Royal Parks.
 Performed by the internationally acclaimed Imperial Ice Stars, J M Barrie’s well-loved story takes to the ice with spectacular flying, swashbuckling aerial sword-fighting and stunning special effects.
 There’s animated scenery, fire-on-ice and original music and songs within the 50-minute show.

 Teens and Bigger Kids

-For an even more streamlined visit to Winter Wonderland this year, Coaster Passes are now available so you get tap ‘n’ ride access onto all of the epic roller coasters.
+Winter Wonderland Coaster Passes are available so you get tap ‘n’ ride access onto all of the epic roller coasters.
 A minimum payment of £30 is required (with a £5 initial purchase bonus) and can be topped up from the box offices on site, or online.
 Coaster Passes can be used throughout the season so you don’t have to go crazy on one day.

 The evening circus is a high-octane show featuring mind-blowing stunts.
 Cirque Berserk has an all-new show combining the most incredible daredevil acts from around the world including the return of the incredible Globe of Death, where multiple motorcyclists speed at over 60mph inside an unbelievably small steel cage!
 The adrenaline-pumping entertainment should keep you warm but you’ll be in the heated MegaDome so nice and toasty.
 If it’s over 18s you could treat yourself with a private Champagne Box upgrade.

 Stick with the heated MegaDome, as there’s another first for Winter Wonderland with a new 9pm nightly Comedy Club.
-The fast-paced 45-minute sessions have established and up-and-coming stand-up comedians including Terry Alderton, Raymond and Mr Timpkins Revue.
-This is for 16s years and over and there’s a bar available throughout the show.
+The fast-paced 45-minute sessions have established and up-and-coming stand-up comedians including Terry Alderton and Dane Baptiste.
+This is for 16 years and over and there’s a bar available throughout the show.
 Oh yeah, and tickets are from only £10.

 To book tickets and for more information see: hydeparkwinterwonderland.com